mletras89/QDMI/docs/guide.md

 \verbatim

 /** @file
- * @brief Include all public headers for the QDMI interface.
+ * @brief Include all public headers for the QDMI client.
- * @details The detailed description of the interface is provided in the
+ * @details The detailed description of the interface is provided in
- * @ref interface/control.h and @ref interface/query.h.
+ * @ref client/control.h and @ref client/query.h.
  */

 \endverbatim